danvideo/site24x7client/README.md

 # Site24x7client

-Site24x7client is an un-official [Site24x7](https://www.site24x7.com/) [API](https://www.site24x7.com/api/) Ruby client.
+Site24x7client is an un-official [Site24x7](https://www.site24x7.com/) [API](https://www.site24x7.com/api/) Ruby client, mainly for usage with simple geo-monitors.

-WRITE SOMETHING HERE ABOUT SITE24x7 and what it does

 It supports many of the major features of the API with a simple Ruby interface (for API v2).
 You can set up monitors, add users, and retrieve status data easily.  <br>